tomwalton78/Data-Structures-in-Python/data_structures/arrays_and_strings/README.md

 ## String Builder

 Class to store strings as lists of strings, with append, extend and + (operator overloaded) methods, only converting to a single string when required (using to_string() method).
 Functionality inspired by Cracking the Coding Interview book.

+## Array List

+Class to represent a dynamically resizable array, with default resizing factor of 2.
+Functionality inspired by Cracking the Coding Interview book.